The Force in Star Wars: A Complete Guide

 The Jedi followed a code of selflessness and helping others.
 They used the light side of the Force, which was one of two ways to use the all-encompassing energy field.
 The Sith, who were the Jedi’s enemies, wanted strength and power through the dark side of the Force.
 Their opposing beliefs led to thousands of years of back-and-forth conflict between the two groups.
 This eventually resulted in the Sith being wiped out and the Jedi nearly being destroyed.

 The Force was everything.
 It was in the seas, the canyons, and the current within all living things.
 It was the energy that made life flow.
 Those who believed in the Force were always certain it was with them.
+(For more on the well-known phrase, see our article on ‘May the Force Be with You’ Meaning).

 The Force connected all life in the galaxy through a mystical energy field.
 Distance meant nothing to the Force, which linked life forms across the galaxy.
 Many believed nothing was impossible for the Force, which was beyond the power of any machine made by people.
 Every living thing in the universe had a place in the Force, even small insects.